 Check out high-interest, low-penalty CDs

-"Generally, any money earmarked for the short-term (1 year or less) should be in a liquid position," says Gage DeYoung, CFP professional, founder of Prudent Wealthcare in Aurora, Colorado.
+"Generally, any money earmarked for the short-term (1 year or less) should be in a liquid position," says Gage DeYoung, CFP professional, founder of Prudent Wealthcare in the Denver area.
 "That being said, it is frustrating to get 0% on cash."

 And today’s average CD rates are indeed very low.
 Instead, look for above-average interest rates and low early withdrawal penalties.

 If you can withdraw your balance anytime without sacrificing much interest, you can move your balance to higher-paying CDs as rates climb.
 In the meantime, you’ve locked in a higher interest rate than you could have earned by keeping that money in a savings or money market account.

 You could also create a short-term CD ladder to increase your returns, suggests DeYoung.

 If you’re looking to earn high interest, you may have to ignore the big banks.

 The amount of money kept in low-yielding money market funds is staggering.
 But there is lots of competition for that money, which can be easily moved out of a savings account at an institution that’s paying you well below the rate of inflation.

-If you find a great deal on a savings or money market account, you can't just park your money and forget it.
-Plan to move it frequently because there's no guarantee that great rate today will remain great tomorrow.
+If you find a great deal on a savings or money market account, you can’t just park your money and forget it.
+Plan to move it frequently because there’s no certainty that great rate today will be great tomorrow.